muesli/deckmaster/README.md

 - `tctl`: the label for a specific sensor, for example, the value reported from `/sys/class/hwmon/hwmon0/temp1_label` (label is converted to lowercase and spaces are replaced with underscores)
+- For this example, the temperature value would be available in `/sys/class/hwmon/hwmon0/temp1_input`

 For the full explanation on how these sensor keys are created on all platforms, check the `SensorTemperatures*` functions in the [gopsutil](https://github.com/shirou/gopsutil/blob/master/host/host.go)